Frequently asked questions

 Yes, if you disconnect your Viasat Internet service before the end of your 24-month minimum service term, you may be charged an early termination fee of $15 for every month remaining on the contract.
 For example, if you were to cancel service after 10 months of your 24-month contract, you would pay $15 a month for the remaining 14 months of your agreement (14×15 = an early termination fee of $210).
 If you have Viasat Voice, you may be subject to additional early termination fees regarding the 6 month offer, if applicable.

 Your monthly data measurement reset date is the same as your monthly billing date.
 On that day, your data usage is reset to 0 and a new measurement period begins.
-Once you're a customer, you will be able to find your monthly billing date by logging on to My Viasat mobile app and My Viasat web.
+Once you're a customer, you will be able to find your monthly billing date by logging on to My Viasat mobile app from the App Store or Google Play or My Viasat web.